-- the Platone Blockchain Access Layer (BAL), that provides an interoperable layer for the integration of IoT devices and external Data Server, ensuring data privacy and security mechanisms; - the Platone DSO Technical Platform (DSOTP), that allows the integration of external platforms as DMS, as well as specific DSO services as State Estimation Tool and Data Visualisation - the Platone Market Platform, that enables a transparent and shared Flexibility Marketplace, based on blockchain technology, opened to all the Market Participants (TSOs, DSOs and Aggregators)
+- the Platone Blockchain Access Layer, that provides an interoperable layer for the integration of IoT devices and external Data Server, ensuring data privacy and security mechanisms; - the Platone DSO Technical Platform, that allows the integration of external platforms as DMS, as well as specific DSO services as State Estimation Tool and data visualisation; - the Platone Market Platform, that enables a transparent and shared flexibility marketplace, based on blockchain technology, opened to all the Market Participants (TSOs, DSOs and aggregators).

-Figure 4: Platone Open Framework Architecture
+Figure 5: Platone Open Framework Architecture

-Engineering is responsible of the implementation and the release of the integrated framework but shares with the other consortium partners, in particular with RWTH, the expertise about the integration and the interoperability mechanisms.
+Consortium partner Engineering is responsible of the implementation and the release of the integrated framework but shares with the other consortium partners, in particular with consortium partner RWTH Aachen University, the expertise about the integration and the interoperability mechanisms.